AI Use Cases/Law Firms

 Automated Workflow Execution

 For Litigation Support teams, the shift is immediate: paralegals move from executing keyword searches to managing exception queues.
-Associates review only flagged documents (typically 15-20% of a full corpus) rather than entire custodian sets, freeing 12-18 billable hours per matter.
+Associates review only flagged documents - a fraction of the full corpus - rather than entire custodian sets, handing hours per matter back to billable work.
 Partners receive real-time dashboards showing eDiscovery spend, privilege hit rates, and production readiness - enabling proactive client conversations about cost containment.
 The system handles privilege log generation, produces defensible audit trails for opposing counsel, and automatically routes high-risk documents to partner review before they enter the production pipeline.

 A Systems-Level Fix